phndiaye/engine-with-nested-ember-v2-addon-resolution-issue/README.md

 - What to look for?

-In the failing scenario, when landing on the engine's route (http://localhost:4200/engine-package), the resolution errors are visible in the console.
+In the failing scenario (commit hash: 359df5f), when landing on the engine's route (http://localhost:4200/engine-package), the resolution errors are visible in the console.

-In the working scenario, when landing on the engine's route (http://localhost:4200/engine-package), the following strings should be visible: `Component from the first-level addon / Foobar! / My super engine / Foobar!`
+In the working scenario (commit hash: 56bbef3), when landing on the engine's route (http://localhost:4200/engine-package), the following strings should be visible: `Component from the first-level addon / Foobar! / My super engine / Foobar!`

 The failing commit hash is: 359df5f.